scottdurant/CPSC420_Insertion_Sort/README.md

 # CPSC420_Insertion_Sort
 This is for my Algorithms class project.
+I am making some random changes